ThisbeSchoJo/an-inordinate-fondness-for-beetles/README.md

 1. Create an account or log in
 2. View the map to see firefly sightings in your area
 3. Add your own sightings by clicking on the map
+4. Upload photos and add descriptions to your sightings
-4. Connect with other users through the friend system
+5. Connect with other users through the friend system
-5. Browse the species database to learn about different types of fireflies
+6. Browse the species database to learn about different types of fireflies
+7. Customize your profile with a profile picture

 ## Contributing